osthoag/Grants-Program/applications/semaphore.md

 - A brief description of your project.
 - An indication of how your project relates to / integrates into Substrate / Polkadot / Kusama.
 - An indication of why your team is interested in creating this project.

+Semaphore: a decentralized social layer for the internet

+The primary interaction that the Semaphore chain will have with Polkadot is that of checkpointing.
+Our blockchain design allocates blockspace without the use of fees by utilizing an NFT-style smart contract on the Polkadot blockchain (or an L2) to manage membership in the network.
+The state of this contract must be synchronized (checkpointed) into the Semaphore chain.
+Additionally, this method of representing valid Semaphore identities will create a new type of nonfungible asset with more interesting properties and greater utility than those of the typical NFT.
+We think that creating a finite (yet expanding) set of aliases used for social interaction will have use cases beyond Semaphore, hopefully facilitating the development of other type 3 networks within the web3 ecosystem that use the same set of identities in order to share network effects.

+We are building a new type of L2 blockchain network to be a neutral communication layer for composable social apps.
+Our blockchain design allocates blockspace without the use of fees by utilizing an NFT-style smart contract on the Polkadot blockchain (or an L2) to manage membership in the network.
+This enables on-chain social media, so interoperable apps can share the network effects of a unified pool of users and create a decentralized online social ecosystem.
+Additionally, this method of representing valid Semaphore identities will create a new type of nonfungible asset with more interesting properties and greater utility than those of the typical NFT.
+Unlike other protocols running on financial blockchains or federated networks, our blockchain design is accessible to users and running a service is easier because there is a guarantee of a shared state and no spam.

+Semaphore will host an ecosystem of social apps that will solve the myriad of problems caused by corporate control of the modern public square.
+Ten years from now, people will look back on the current era of fragmented online spaces, monolithic moderation, and adversarial algorithms as bizarre and confusing.
+Semaphore will achieve this by being a reliable, decentralized protocol that enables developers to easily build composable social apps.
+Additionally, our 1st party social app will demonstrate the protocol’s potential and galvanize its network effects.
+The timing for Semaphore is perfect.
+With Twitter in chaos, disillusionment with Facebook at an all time high, and crypto having recently experienced another significant downturn, it is clear that Semaphore can be an example of a better model for social media and sustainable crypto, alike.

 ### Project Details